47chapters/letsgo/docs/tutorials/setting-up-payments-with-stripe.md

 Now let's go through the flow of changing the subscription plan using your app deployed to AWS.

-First, find out the public URL of you website by running:
+First, find out the public URL of your website by running:

 ```bash
 yarn ops status -a web